megamichelle/PrideFetch/README.md

 pridefetch
 ```

-## Made with ❤️ and 🏳️‍⚧
+## Made with ❤️ and 🏳️‍⚧️
  - Pridefetch is at an early stage, so may not work on all systems.
- - Please report any issues or bugs on the Issues tab
+ - Please report any issues or bugs on the Issues tab.
  - Checkout our [contributing guidelines](https://github.com/SpyHoodle/pridefetch/blob/master/CONTRIBUTING.md) if you'd like to contribute.